-This theme uses the nineteenth century as a backdrop to understanding how early attitudes towards mental health and disability in Tasmania impacted patients at Willow Court, through the use of labels to categorise patients, the terminology to explain their diagnosis, and the gendered and classist treatments.
+This theme uses the nineteenth century as a backdrop to understanding how early attitudes towards mental health and disability in Tasmania impacted patients at Willow Court.
+As a community of people whose stories, identity, and sexuality were forcibly hidden, the treatment, and it's enduring impacts, of LGBTQ+ people at Willow Court will be explored.
+Other discriminatory aspects include the labels used to categorise patients, the terminology to explain their diagnosis, and gendered and classist treatments.

-- How architecture reflects models of care - Walls both literal and figurative - Gendered treatment of patients (Ladies Cottage, Allonah, gendered task work)16 - Class distinctions (Gentleman's cottage, only penal patients doing the washing) - Objects of treatment (i.e., straitjackets etc.) - Labels applied to mental health
+- How architecture reflects models of care - Walls both literal and figurative - Gendered treatment of patients (Ladies Cottage, Allonah, gendered task work)16 - Class distinctions (Gentleman's cottage, only penal patients doing the washing) - Objects of treatment (i.e., straitjackets etc.) - Labels applied to mental health - Distinctions between treatment of LGBTQ+ people